Our Africa trip started in 2009 and we are still on tour

 The Route through Africa

-Our African road trip lead us to Lake Langano, Arba Minch and to the Omo valley where we touched into stone age, visiting the lip plate people, Hamer people and other African native tribes.
+Our African trip lead us to Lake Langano, Arba Minch and to the Omo valley where we touched into stone age, visiting the lip plate people, Hamer people and other African native tribes.
 Finally we entered Kenya, crossed the Equator, got to Nairobi, from where we explored the coast around Mombasa.
-We had to wait until rainy season was over, no way in proceeding on our road trip on muddy roads, and eventually passed Shimba Hills to get to Tsavo National Park, saw Kilimanjaro close to Amboseli National Park and finally Masai Mara National Park into the Manyattas of the Masai People.
+We had to wait until rainy season was over, no way in proceeding on muddy roads, and eventually passed Shimba Hills to get to Tsavo National Park, saw Kilimanjaro close to Amboseli National Park and finally Masai Mara National Park into the Manyattas of the Masai People.
 From there to the rift valley lakes, Lake Naivasha, Nakuru, Baringo and via Eldoret and Kitale we entered Uganda.
-Our road trip in Uganda started at Sipi Falls, to Bujagali Falls, Kampala and to the Murchinson Falls, from where we headed South along Lake Albert to Semliki Mational Park in the Congo Basin and on to the Crater Lakes.
-Ruvenzori was impressing, Queen Elizabeth National Park as well, but we had to return to Kenya, as our dog got serious sick.
-After recovery along Lake Victoria we visited Tanzania, Serengeti and had to make a big detour via Shirinyaga to get to Ngorongoro crater on our African road trip.
-Arusha to Usambara mountains, straight to the coast up to Tanga and again South to Dar es Salaam, where the end of our road trip seemed to be reality.
+In Uganda we started at Sipi Falls, to Bujagali Falls, Kampala and to the Murchinson Falls, from where we headed South along Lake Albert to Semliki Mational Park in the Congo Basin and on to the Crater Lakes.
+Ruwenzori was impressing, Queen Elizabeth National Park as well, but we had to return to Kenya, as our dog got seriously sick.
+After recovery along Lake Victoria we visited Tanzania, Serengeti and had to make a big detour via Shirinyaga to get to Ngorongoro crater in the North.
+Arusha to Usambara mountains, straight to the coast up to Tanga and again South to Dar es Salaam, where the end of our adventure seemed to be reality.
 But we recovered, headed on to Selous National Park and to Ruaha National Park and soon we entered Malawi, driving down along Lake Malawi.
 Cape Mclear amazing, Liwonde National Park, Lengwe National Park were our highlights in Malawi.
 From Lilongwe straight to Zambia, where we stayed at South Luangwa National Park, finally reaching Lusaka and Lower Zambesi National Park.
-We passed Lake Kariba on our road trip and Victoria Falls and soon we entered Namibia at Kalima Mulila.
+We passed Lake Kariba and Victoria Falls and soon we entered Namibia at Kalima Mulila.
 From there to the region of the Himba people to Twyvelfontein to Soususvlei and through Namib Naukluft to Swakopmund and Luderitz.
-From there to Keetmanshop to Fish River Canyon our road trip came close to the South African border.
-They refused our entry and after several months in Namibia we managed to get in via Springbok, Citrusdal to Cape Town, where we finished our road trip.
+From there to Keetmanshop to Fish River Canyon now our trip came close to the South African border.
+They refused our entry and after several months in Namibia we managed to get in via Springbok, Citrusdal to Cape Town, where we finished our journey.
 Not really, we decided to go on.
-Read about this road trip at http://www.landroverseries.com/
+Read about this road trip at http://www.alandroverseries.com/